Bachelor's degree program in Information Systems

 Business Engineering & Process Automation

-Business Engineering provides the theoretical basis for transformation projects.
+Business engineering provides the theoretical basis for transformation projects.
 Business engineering describes the engineering design of business models and is a model-based and method-oriented approach to the transformation of companies.
 In order to transfer these concepts into professional practice, this requires the rethinking and reorganization of processes and the automation of these with so-called BPM systems or software robots in the sense of robotic process automation.
 Process mining can provide the basis for this.
-This subject area is particularly close to issues that form the core of business informatics.
+This subject area is particularly close to issues that form the core of Information Systems.

 Digital transformation in business and society

-The German-language Bachelor's degree program in Information Systems at the Technical University of Dortmund builds a bridge between the degree programs of the Department of Computer Science and the Department of Economics.
-By studying Computer Science with a minor in Economics and Applied Computer Science with a minor in Enterprise Computing, you only learn the basics of business processes, concepts and methods.
+The German-language Bachelor's degree program in Information Systems at TU Dortmund University builds a bridge between the degree programs of the Department of Computer Science and the Department of Business and Economics.
+By studying Computer Science with a minor in Business and Economics and Applied Computer Science with a minor in Enterprise Computing, you only learn the basics of business processes, concepts, and methods.

-• comprehensive training in core topics of economics and operations research,
+- comprehensive training in core topics of business, economics and operations research,

-You will not only apply the knowledge gained in lectures in practice groups, but also in the internships integrated into the curriculum.
+You will not only apply the knowledge gained in lectures in tutorials, but also in the practical trainings integrated into the curriculum.
 In the software internship, you will work on your first software projects in groups to gain valuable programming experience and skills such as teamwork and project management.
-The specialist project also involves challenging tasks that are worked on in a group.
+The undergraduate project also involves challenging tasks that are worked on in a group.
 As a rule, the focus here is on a small independent project.

-Studying information systems opens up career opportunities in various sectors of the economy, including technology companies that act as providers of digital technology, user companies that use digital solutions, consulting firms and public administration.
-Another perspective is self-employment as an entrepreneur, e.g. in start-up structures.
+Studying Information Systems opens up career opportunities in various sectors of the economy, including technology companies that act as providers of digital technology, user companies that use digital solutions, consulting firms and public administration.
+Another perspective is self-employment as an entrepreneur in your own start-up.
 It is also possible to pursue a doctorate, which opens up further career opportunities in industry and academia.
-Exemplary professional fields include IT management, IT consulting, IT entrepreneurship, process management, data analyst and artificial intelligence engineering.
+Exemplary professional fields include IT management, IT consulting, IT entrepreneurship, process management, data analysis and artificial intelligence engineering.
 In view of the dynamic technological development, it is to be expected that new occupational fields will constantly emerge and existing occupational fields will change.

 Example of IT consulting